Information

 Certification process

 The certification procedure is performed by KPMG AG, a company accredited by the Swiss Accreditation Service SAS to certify EPR communities, core communities and EPR identification tools.
 The certification process is time-intensive and complex, particularly because of the extremely high data protection requirements and the need to ensure data security given the nationwide networking of the EPR.
-Certification of the communities and core communities had to be performed carefully in the interests of patient protection and was more time-consuming.
+Certification of the communities and core communities had to be performed carefully in the interests of patient protection and took longer than planned.

 To enable the technical EPR providers to prepare for certification under EPRA, eHealth Suisse organised the first EPR Projectathon in September 2017.
-This has been repeated each year since then to permit technical testing of new EPR functions.
+This has been repeated every year since then to permit technical testing of new EPR functions.
+The EPR Projectathlon was renamed Digital Health Projectathlon in 2025 to reflect the tests also carried out for other projects supported by the Confederation and cantons.

 Progressive connection of healthcare institutions

-Rolling out the Electronic Patient Record (EPR) involves a complex interaction of legal, organisational and technical requirements and a large number of players.
 Under the Federal Act on the Electronic Patient Record (EPRA), which has been in force since 15 April 2017, acute care hospitals, rehabilitation centres and in-patient psychiatric clinics had to join a certified core community within three years.
+The implementation deadline, which was defined as 15 April 2020, could not be met due to the complexity of the certification process.
 Birthing centres and nursing homes were required by law to join a core community by 15 April 2022.
-The complex certification process meant it was not possible to meet the implementation deadline of 15 April 2020.

-The revision of the HIA to authorise service providers approved in June 2020 came into force on 1 January 2022.
-Since then, doctors and facilities that provide out-patient care by doctors have had to prove to the cantonal authorities that they are members of an EPR community when they apply for authorisation to provide services charged to compulsory health insurance (Art.
-37 para.
-3 HIA).
+On 19 June 2020, parliament adoptedExternal link: a revision of the HIA to authorise care providers.
+It entered into force on 1 January 2022.
+Since then, doctors and facilities that provide outpatient care by doctors have had to prove to the cantonal authorities that they are members of an EPR community when they apply for authorisation to provide services charged to compulsory health insurance (External link: Art.
+37, para.
+3, HIA ).

-All other healthcare institutions and healthcare professionals in the out-patient setting are free to choose whether or not they join an EPR community.
+All other healthcare institutions and healthcare professionals in outpatient settings are free to choose whether or not they join an EPR community.